 - Establish a collaborative model.
 Collaboration between the commercial, medical affairs and health economics and outcomes research groups will be critical to support VBAs.

 - Empower the finance team.
 The finance team will need to be brought up to speed to handle the deal modeling of VBAs and to understand the implication across the portfolio.
 P&L accounting also will need to change as the cash flow from a VBA may follow a different timeline than the traditional way of recognizing the revenue.

 - Create an enterprise patient data capability.
 Companies need to be equipped to handle patient outcomes data in a HIPAA compliant manner and also be able to link patient data from digital devices, claims, etc.

 - Partner with the regulatory team every step of the way.
 As U.S. policies in this space continue to evolve, pharma companies will need help from the experts to stay abreast of policy changes and be prepared to shape the partnership specifics accordingly.

 - Fine-tune the contract operations function.
 Manufacturers need to be able to quantify the post-deal financial implications of the VBA.
 This may mean bringing in a neutral third party that adjudicates the claims for all stakeholders involved.

 How much time is needed to make a transition of this magnitude is anybody’s guess, but all signs point to a not-too-distant future.
-There are disruptive forces from the world’s tech leaders like Apple and Google, along with the newly named Haven partnership.
+There are disruptive forces from the world’s tech leaders like Apple and Google.
 Likewise, we’re likely to soon see a world without rebates in the Medicare space which could then eventually extend to the commercial space, too.
 Pharma companies will be challenged by setting a high bar for themselves while also transforming their business models toward value-based care before they miss their “moment.”